cpoff/jamdocs2/docs/getting-started.md

 * Curt is running the project and will be lead developer
 * Sheila: executive sponsor
 * Kristin: lead design resource
-* Jeff will be in charge of system administration and domain management
+* Jeff will be in charge of system administration and domain/DNS management

 #### Pre-build window (April 9)